5. JavaScript API Reference

 FutharkContext.new_i32_1d_from_jsarray(jsarray)

-Creates and returns a one-dimensional i32 FutharkArray representing the typed array of array, with the size given by dim1.
+Creates and returns a one-dimensional i32 FutharkArray representing the typed array array, with shape dim0.

 5.5.
 FutharkOpaque